EtnShia/DrawShapes-Class/README.md

 * Filled
 #### And, Only Stars have the Points parameter.

-#### For the Size parameter, if you increase the number, it will make the size larger, and if you decrease the number, the size will get smaller.
+#### For the Size parameter, if you increase the number, it will make the size larger.
+And if you decrease the number, the size will get smaller.
-#### For the Filled parameter,
+#### For the Filled parameter, if you use the keyword True, it will fill the shape.
+And, if you use the keyword False, it will not fill the shape.